-Due to the large volume of built form within this project, a detailed review of the materials, layouts and construction shall be undertaken.
-All materials, where applicable, shall have environmental certifications and manufacturing quality certification, shall have low VOC and formaldehyde content, shall seek to have recycled or eco preferred content and product stewardship.
+Due to the large volume of built form within this project, a detailed review of the materials, layor construction shall be undertaken.
+All materials, where applicable, shall have environmental cert manufacturing quality certification, shall have low VOC and formaldehyde content, shall seek to or eco preferred content and product stewardship.

-By imposing these criteria to the materials of this project will vastly reduce the environmental impact this building has.
+By imposing these criteria to the materials of this project will vastly reduce the environmental in building has.